 - To perform a failover, the Primary database must be online.
-If the Primary server is offline, the Primary database is not available, so you cannot log in to the Address Manager web interface on the Standby servers.
+If the Primary server is offline, the Primary database isn't available, so you can't log in to the Address Manager web interface on the Standby servers.

-If the Primary server is not online, use the reset replication Administration Console command on the Standby server or servers.
+If the Primary server isn't online, use the reset replication Administration Console command on the Standby server or servers.
 For more information, refer to Resetting database replication.

 To perform a database replication failover:

 - Select the Administration tab.
 Tabs remember the page on which you last worked, so select the Administration tab again to ensure you are working on the Administration page.

 Under Select New Primary Server, select the new Primary

 server from the New Primary Server drop-down menu.